IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/decorator.md

 }
 ```

-The application config may look like:
+The application config will be:

 ```java
 final class AppConfig extends SystemConfig {